To connect with JIRA, navigate to the Integrations page > JIRA and then get your DailyBot Organization JIRA URL to then configure the webhook in JIRA.

 - Click on the "Sharing" tab to find the "Activity tracking" section and turn ON the feature.

-Now you will start seeing the activity attached to your check-in, you will notice a) a new column on the web report, b) a new summary on every check-in report that is posted into the channel.
+Now you will start seeing the activity attached to your check-in, you will notice a) a new column on the web report, b) a new summary on every check-in report that is posted into the chat.

 What is the activity that DailyBot adds to the check-in reports?